 Between 1857 and his death John Whittaker appears not to have returned home to England.
 Despite the cause of death being what appears to have been disease a family legend developed that he had lost his life after being robbed by his servant who was trying to steal the company payroll.

 Back in Woodlesford his first business partner, George Lockwood, went from strength to strength bringing up a family of seven children.
 He continued to sell musical instruments eventually handing over the business to his eldest son, Walter, who was the organist at Woodlesford church for nearly 50 years.

-John Whittaker’s daughter, Annie, appears to have had little contact with her father’s family and following the deaths of her granny Lee from old age, her half-sister from tuberculosis, and her mother from cancer she was left alone in Woodlesford in 1873 when she was just 19 years old.
+John Whittaker’s daughter, Annie, appears to have had little contact with her father’s family and following the deaths of her granny Lee from old age, her half-sister from tuberculosis, and her mother from cancer in 1873 she was left alone in Woodlesford when she was just 19 years old.